dani-37/streamlit_custom_components/README.md

   vegetable: string
 }
 ```

-- List your component in the widgets <code>__init__.py</code>.
-And you're done!
-- You will see that height is an input given.
-If the height component is left empty or set to 0, frame height will auto adjust.
+You will see that height is a default input.
+If it is left empty or set to 0, frame height will auto adjust.
 By using <code>streamlit run example.py</code>, you can see how this affects <code>MyComponent2</code>.

 ## Using your component